How Victoria 3 Qualifications Work?

 In this guide, we'll walk you through how Pop's qualifications and employment work in Victoria 3 and how you can manage them.

-Changing Pop’s profession and obtaining a certain qualification is a totally automated process in Victoria 3; however, it requires some prior understanding that will make the whole process a lot easier for you.
+Changing a population’s profession and obtaining a certain qualification is an automated process in Victoria 3; however, it requires some prior understanding to make the whole process much easier.

-Knowing what kind of businesses will aid in the economic growth of your state will give you a better approach to building industries from the grassroots level.
-For example, let’s say you want rapid industrialization to happen for better economic growth; you must ensure you have enough Pops with Machinist jobs.
+Knowing what kind of businesses will aid in your state’s economic growth will give you a better approach to building industries from the grassroots level.
+For example, let’s say you want rapid industrialization for better economic growth; you must ensure you have enough Pops with Machinist jobs.

-Or, in case you fear civil unrest or social mobility may rise anytime soon, and it may go against you and the law of countries, you need to make sure you have enough soldiers to handle things.
+Or, in case you fear civil unrest or social mobility may rise anytime soon and go against you and the law of countries, you need to ensure you have enough soldiers to handle things.

-The point being, every Pop has an important function that aids in larger projects of your state, and you need to have a certain amount of them to handle different things.
+The point is, that every Pop has an important function that aids in larger projects of your state, and you need to have a certain amount of them to handle different things.

-Every Pop in the game has a certain profession that determines their social standing in society.
+Every Pop in the game has a certain profession that determines their social standing.
 Their occupation will influence several things, such as wages, politics, and interest group affiliations of a certain region.

 Unlike in Victoria 2, where Pops were categorized through ‘Pop Type,’ which was all about their functions in the country, in Victoria 3, they are categorized by ‘Profession.’